server-os/server-image/README.md

 are longer lived branches that exist for project development or for releases.
-To automate the configuration of branches when creating the `projects` directory, create a file called `configure-projects` in the root of the smartos-live repository.
+To automate the configuration of branches when creating the `projects` directory, create a file called `configure-projects` in the root of the server-image repository.

 The `configure-projects` file takes the format: